“Brother Cobweb” will be published by Open Books Publishing during the Easter season 2020. More details to come .

 A near-death experience threatens to be Calvin’s snake in the garden, but his actual fall from grace arrives on Christmas day with the death of his beloved Pop.
 With the floodgates of sin opened, Nancy attempts to white-out Calvin’s protector when she begins subjecting her son to horrific abuse.

-Pushed down by a spiritually bankrupt religion and the evangelical status-quo, Calvin zig-zags in and out of a self-fashioned station of the cross; complete with swirling biblical-like plagues, an angelic protector from a Christmas view-master reel, apocalyptic revelations, art galleries, betrayal, mystery schools, arson, haunted house attractions, and murder.
-Struggling to evolve through the horrors of hypocrisy, Calvin finds himself in forever shifting sanctuaries while seeking his Eden of the sacred feminine.
+Pushed down by a spiritually bankrupt religion and the evangelical status-quo, Calvin zig-zags in and out of a self-fashioned station of the cross; complete with swirling biblical-like plagues, an angelic protector from a Christmas view-master reel, apocalyptic revelations, art galleries, betrayals, murder, and haunted house attractions.
+With the aid of a Catholic aunt and spiritual directors from mystery schools, Calvin, struggling to evolve through the horrors of hypocrisy, finds himself in forever shifting sanctuaries while seeking an Eden of the Blessed Mother.